Kate in the paddock with horses, Windmill Hill

 What we offer

-Horses come to us out of racing — often injured, underweight or mentally depleted.
-We begin with herd integration and 24-hour turnout, allowing the horse to decompress and re-establish natural behaviours before any ridden or ground work begins.
+Horses come to us out of racing for numerous reasons with varying situations.
+We begin with herd integration and 24-hour turnout before any ridden or ground work begins.
 The environment at Windmill Hill — quiet, rural, unhurried — is part of the treatment.

 Ground work on long reins, polework, hill work, desensitisation and in-hand work build strength and confidence progressively.
 Ridden work follows when the horse is ready — not before.
 Kate has retrained horses for dressage, showjumping, eventing, polo and hacking at all levels, including six thoroughbreds for low-goal polo, two of which have been successful in RoR Polo classes.

 We work within the RoR charity framework to find the right home for horses that are not returning to their owners.
-Kate is an RoR registered retrainer and has an application in progress under the Retrainer Approval Scheme (RAS).
+Kate is an RoR registered retrainer and an approved retrainer under the Retrainer Approval Scheme (RAS), submitted and acknowledged in April 2026.
 Owners can expect honesty about what their horse can and cannot offer — and ongoing contact once a horse has moved on.

 Long-term restricted movement cases are managed with structured rehabilitation plans and as natural an environment as possible.
 If extended box rest is required following surgery or tendon injury, we provide appropriate surroundings that avoid additional mental suffering, followed by a thorough progressive exercise plan back to riding fitness.
 We work with existing veterinary plans and help create new ones based on each horse's history.